On the equivalence between graph isomorphism testing and function approximation with GNNs: Ring-GNN: Exploring the Ring of Graph Operators with a GNN

 Note that each layer is equivariant, and the map from $A$ to the final scalar output is invariant.
-A Ring-GNN can reduce to an order-2 Graph $G$-invariant Network if $k_2^{(t)} = 0$.
-With $J+1$ layers and suitable choices of the parameters, it is possible to obtain $\min(A^{2^{J}}, 1)$ in the $(J+1)^{th}$ layer.
-Therefore, we expect it to succeed in distinguishing certain pairs of regular graphs that order-2 Graph $G$-invariant Networks fail on, such as the Circular Skip Link graphs.
+A Ring-GNN can reduce to a $2$-IGN if $k_2^{(t)} = 0$ for each $t$.
+With $J+1$ layers and suitable choices of the parameters, it is possible to expressed $\min(A^{2^{J}}, 1)$ in the $(J+1)^{th}$ layer.
+Therefore, we expect it to succeed in distinguishing certain pairs of regular graphs that the $2$-IGN fail on, such as the CSL graphs.
 Indeed, this is verified in the synthetic experiment presented in the next section.
-The normalized Laplacian can also be obtained, since the degree matrix can be inverted by taking the reciprocal on the diagonal, and then entry-wise inversion and square root on the diagonal can be approximated by MLPs.
+In addition, the normalized Laplacian matrix $\Delta \coloneqq I - D^{-1/2} A D^{-1/2}$ can also be approximated, since the degree matrix $D$ can be obtained from $A$ through a permutation-equivariant linear function, and then entry-wise inversion and square-root on the diagonal can be approximated by an MLP.